fabianpsalazar/top_songs/README.md

 open to any suggestions)</li>

-<b>SOLUTION:</b> It was implemented with a 'get' method called get_song that receives a request through the url and look for a song that contains the name of the song that you want to get. example url: http://localhost:8000/spot/song/Mirror/get_song/
+<b>SOLUTION:</b> It was implemented with a 'get' method called get_song that receives a request through the url and look for a song that contains the name of the song that you want to get.
+Example url: http://localhost:8000/spot/song/Mirror/get_song/

 ![getsong](https://user-images.githubusercontent.com/23225354/168676052-d366d3f1-907f-42fe-99f8-f1329f5e7951.png)